 There’s a common misconception that men can continue fathering children well into their 60s, 70s and even 80s, but the reality is that a man’s age does contribute to infertility.
 Sperm quality declines with age, and the chance of ‘sperm DNA damage’ increases – which can cause complications in both pregnancy and after birth.
 That means it’s important to start thinking about fertility early, rather than assuming age won’t be a factor in your family plans.

+Wondering how to boost your chances?
 Regardless of what stage of the pre-pregnancy journey you’re at, it makes sense that you’d want to give your body the best chance of conception.
-There are some simple lifestyle changes that can make a big difference.
-We recommend you adopt simple lifestyle strategies such as:
+Some simple lifestyle changes can make a big difference.
+We recommend both you and your partner, if applicable, adopt these simple lifestyle strategies.

 Did you know that smoking damages the DNA in eggs and sperm?
 This means that it may become more difficult and take longer to conceive if you or your partner smokes.
 Clear the air for your fertility and avoid smoking.